quotient-im/libQuotient/CONTRIBUTING.md

 issue of local access (in particular, be very careful when storing something in temporary files, let alone permanent configuration or state).

-Avoid mechanisms that could be used for tracking where possible (we do need to verify people are logged in but that's pretty much it), and ensure that third parties can't use interactions for tracking.
+Where possible, avoid mechanisms that could be used for user tracking (we do need to verify people are logged in but that's pretty much it), and ensure that third parties can't use interactions for tracking.
 Matrix protocols evolve towards decoupling personal information from user activity entirely - follow